 What type of CBD should you use with your dog?

 CBD pet care products are available in a variety of forms.
-Edibles, such as a chewable treats or capsule, an oil to be placed under the dog’s tongue or added to their food, as well as some creams to be applied to the dog topically.
+Edibles, such as a chewable treats or capsule, an oil to be placed directly in your dogs mouth or added to their food, as well as some creams to be applied to the dog topically.

 It is important to pay attention to the type of CBD product you are shopping for.
 When buying cbd products for your pet, you should be purchasing CBD designed for pets, not humans.
 Many of the cbd products created for humans contain sugar, and other ingredients that aren’t good for pets.
 Aside from that, pet CBD products come in flavors your dog will like.

 The debate is out over whether or not dogs should consume CBD with THC in it.
 Some experts recommend that pets avoid products that contain any amount of THC.
 This is because dogs are much more sensitive to THC and metabolize it much slower than humans.
 Full-spectrum CBD products contain very trace amounts of tetrahydrocannabinol (THC) and are considered safe for pets.
 However, if you are going to be administering CBD to your dog routinely, you may want to go with a broad spectrum CBD product.